msi-ris/Tutorials/rnaseq_cmd.md

 available on MSI systems as a software module.

 You may also download the latest version of the code from the UMN GitHub
 instance: <https://github.umn.edu/MSI-RIS/CHURP>.
-This willgive you greater flexibility, because you will be able to modify the underlying Python and shell scripts.
+This will give you greater flexibility, because you will be able to modify the underlying Python and shell scripts.
 However, we offer limited support for workflows that use modified versions of our pipelines.